-Should the Contractor fail to substantially complete the Work on or before the date stipulated in the Construction Notice to Proceed (or such later date as may result from an extension of time granted by the Owner and the Department), Contractor shall pay, as liquidated damages, additional lodging and storage costs as invoiced, plus the sum of fifty dollars (\$50.00) for each consecutive calendar day the terms of the agreement remain unfulfilled beyond the date allowed by the agreement, which sum is agreed upon as reasonable and proper measure of damages which the Owner and the County will sustain per day by failure of the Contractor 'to complete within time as stipulated; it being recognized by the Owner, the County, and the Contractor to complete on schedule is uncertain and cannot be computed exactly.
-In no way shall cost for liquidated damages be construed as a penalty on the Contractor.

-For each consecutive calendar day the work remains incomplete after the date established for completion, the Owner and the County will retain from the compensation otherwise to be paid to the Contractor the sum of Fifty Dollars (\$50.00).
+Should the Contractor fail to substantially complete the Work on or before the date stipulated in the Construction Notice to Proceed (or such later date as may result from an extension of time granted by the Owner and the Department), Contractor -shall pay, as liquidated damages:7

+- aAdditional lodging and storage costs as invoiced, plus the sum of fifty dollars for each consecutive calendar day the terms of the agreement remain unfulfilled beyond the date allowed by the agreement, which sum is agreed upon as reasonable and proper measure of damages which the Owner and the County will sustain per day by failure of the Contractor to complete within time as stipulated; it being recognized by the Owner, the County, and the Contractor that the injury to the Owner and the County which could result from a failure of the Contractor to complete on schedule is uncertain and cannot be computed exactly.
+In no way shall cost for liquidated damages be construed as a penalty on the Contractor. - For each consecutive calendar day, the work remains incomplete after the date established for completion, the Owner and the County will retain from the compensation otherwise to be paid to the Contractor the sum of Fifty Dollars\$50.
 This amount is the minimum measure of damages the Owner and the County will sustain as a failure of the Contractor to complete the remedial work, correct deficient work, clean up the project, and other miscellaneous tasks as required to complete all work specified.

+- a.
 This amount is in addition to the liquidated damages prescribed above and represents compensation for additional costs the Owner and the County could incur or suffer caused by on-going construction while occupying the project.
-Such costs could include, but are not limited to, temporary facilities or structures, reduced employee efficiency, additional operating costs, employee overtime, insurance, etc.

-The amount of liquidated damages set forth above shall be assessed cumulatively.
+Such costs could include, but are not limited to, temporary facilities or structures, reduced employee efficiency, additional operating costs, employee overtime, insurance, etc. - 3.
+The amount of liquidated damages set forth above or as negotiated between the Department and the Contractor shall be assessed cumulatively. - 4.
 The amount of liquidated damages recovered shall be deducted from the Owner's mortgage assistance.

-W. Close-Out:
+X₩.
+Close-Out: